 A number of their wines are sourced from the Rector Vineyard.
 However, in addition to this site Paraduxx has access to select other other Napa Valley vineyard sites in the Duckhorn portfolio including Cork Tree Vineyard off of Hardman Lane in the southern part of the valley (named for a large cork tree surrounded by vines), Stout Vineyard around 2,000 feet on the slopes of Howell Mountain and the Monitor Ledge Vineyard in the northern part of the valley.

-The tasting room is stylish and contemporary; similar to Duckhorn the feel of the tasting room is somewhat like walking in to someone’s home.
-Tasting is by appointment only – although often last minute appointments can be made especially if the tasting room is not to busy.
+The tasting room is stylish and contemporary; similar to Duckhorn, the feel of the tasting room is somewhat like walking into someone’s home.
+Tasting is by appointment only – although often last-minute appointments can be made especially if the tasting room is not too busy.
 Paraduxx offers a wide variety of tasting options including a primary tasting which can be paired with cheese and charcuterie upon request.
 Paraduxx also offers more in-depth and private tastings including The Blend Experience (a 90 minute fun blending session where guests learn how to blend and a taste of wines exclusively from their Rector Creek Vineyard), A Taste of the Mountains – focusing on wines sourced from their mountain vineyard sites and for serious wine enthusiasts who would like to commit to a full day of wine experiences, A Day of Duckhorn includes visits, tours a private tasting and lunch with stops at both Paraduxx and Duckhorn.

 In the same style as the Duckhorn tasting, a wine educator will bring the wines on a metal tray paired with a few light snacks.